Greenville Triumph SC: Club culture

 The Greenville Triumph's supporters group, The Reedy River Riot, began in earnest when members of their leadership began discussing strategies to create a professional soccer team in Greenville.
 A social media blitz of #usl2gvl and a Change.org petition in June 2017 began this process.
 The petition to “Bring Professional Soccer to Greenville” garnered over 900 signatures and caught the eye of the USL leadership and the local prospective ownership group.
 Their dream was fulfilled in March 2018 with the announcement that Greenville had been chosen as a founding member of the USL D3.

 Throughout the team's conception and buildout, the Reedy River Riot's initial membership began meeting to discuss their vision for a supporters group.
 Their leadership consists of soccer fanatics based in and around Greenville who have served together in leadership positions within numerous soccer supporter groups in the past.

+They wave flags and say chants.